pushyamig/udp/test/README.md

 2. Click on the `import` button on the pop-up window, that will ask to upload a file choose the file the file `udp-ststvii.postman_environment.json`
 3. add `udp_token` and `gcp_token` values

+## Run the Postman test from Teams Workspace
+All postman tests are based from this [document](https://docs.google.com/spreadsheets/d/1XGj76VRC1t2NH3LeA60U2rHqogqx_CIy1KAL48Cv5NQ/edit#gid=0) some of naming convention in postman tests taken as the way they are described from the document.

+1. Open the Postman desktop app on your machine, it will defaults to `My Workspace` click on the dropdown next to it and select `Team` UDP (UMich ITS TL) workspace.
+You may see various postman collection but collection of interest is `udp`
+2. select the Environment `udp_stsvii_env` and grab the gcp taken from openshift as described in above section
+3. Click on the `Runner` button and that will pop open another window with in postman context and choose
+    1. `udp` collection, the collection would have multiple folders categorizing a set of test scenarios testing
+    2. select the Enviroment as `udp_stsvii_env`
+    3. Hit the big blue button that says 'Run udp', this will run all the tests in the collection
+    4. you can just run specific test case as you want by selecting sub folder underneath the main collection
+           1. for example, select `udp` collection and sub collection`Caliper Compliance` and repeat step 2 and 3
+           2. this will run just test cases associated with caliper compliance test.
+4. For debugging purposes, you can have the postman console open for more info in case of error
+    1. Open Postman app, go to `View` => `Show Postman Console`, this will open the console and let the window open while running the test
+5. Errors associated with token expiry can be understood by 401 Not Authorized, as alway start with a fresh token when running the collection